Who We Are

 Adeola went on to study economics at the university of east London and then completed his masters degree at the university college of London UCL in international public policy .

-Adeola has now returned to Nigeria with a mission and founded LEARN which works collaboratively with key stakeholders to end the ‘book famine’ for partially sighted and blind persons in Nigeria.
+Adeola has now returned to Nigeria with a mission and founded LEARN which works collaboratively with key stakeholders for a more inclusive Nigeria for print and disabled persons in Nigeria.